Jon Batiste - 'World Music Radio' review: hitmaker's soul-jazz odyssey

 As the Louisiana native recently told NME, the title ‘World Music Radio’ refers to a “radio frequency, broadcast across the universe and beyond”.
 It came from an idea that piqued his interest, a news article about a super-transmission discovered in space.
 “No one knew where it came from or what it was broadcasting,” Batiste said.
 “It’s different to any other transmission that’s ever been discovered.”
 The album plays out cinematically, with a main character DJ guiding listeners through each song and collaborators taking on the role of other actors in the film.

 The expedition takes 21 tracks to complete, opening with a quick intro as a DJ called “Billy Bob Bo Bob” tells listeners they’re about to take an aural journey around the world.
-The first stop is ‘Raindance’ which features South African duo Native Soul and starts with a slow bubbling bass line before bursting into full bliss, with Batiste begging, “Give me love for the life of me” over Afropop textures and sparkling walls of sound.
+The first stop is ‘Raindance’ which features Native American quartet Native Soul and starts with a slow bubbling bass line before bursting into full bliss, with Batiste begging, “Give me love for the life of me” over Afropop textures and sparkling walls of sound.
 It’s a perfect example of his ability to not only play by the rules of the pop handbook but swerve into imaginative territory.

 The fidgety ‘Drink Water’ features singer Jon Bellion, rapper Fireboy DML, and optimistic lyrics about taking a deep breath a top spiralling dance beats.
 But a direct pop song that dips into reggaeton beats isn’t enough for Batiste in this instance, so towards the end of the track, he enlists a choir to reinforce the repetitive request “take me to the river”, and it drives the cathartic mantra home.